⚠️ We are currently updating our 2020/21 tax guidance across the website

 If you reach state pension age on or after 6 April 2016, you will fall under the flat rate state pension, known as the new state pension.

-If you are an employee, and you earn more than a certain amount per week or per month, you will either be credited with National Insurance contributions (NIC) or pay NIC.
-The NIC you are credited with or pay helps you to qualify to receive the state pension.
+If you are an employee, and you earn more than a certain amount per week or per month, you will pay NIC or be treated as if you have paid ithttps://www.litrg.org.uk/tax-guides/employment/what-national-insurance-do-i-pay-employee.
+The NIC you pay – or are treated as having paid - helps you to qualify to receive the state pension.